 If nothing else, this gives us some perspective regarding our role on Earth.
-We are treating our oceans like our own private junkyard dumping thousands and thousands of tonnes waist straight in – and what will the result be?
-More dead ocean areas, no more marine life or what?
+We are treating our oceans like our own private junkyard, dumping tonnes of waste straight in – and what will the result be?
+More dead ocean areas, or no more marine life?
 What do you think will become of our oceans and what can we do to stop this?

 How ocean pollution affects humans – Graphic by the team at DIVE.in